kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     **superuser_username**
     :   This parameter specifies the Admin username.
 This username is required for using DCOS.

-    **target_hosts**
+    **agent_list**
-    :   This parameter specifies a complete list of IPv4 addresses to your target DCOS hosts, including agent host names.
+    :   This parameter specifies a complete list of IPv4 addresses to your agent host names.
 This must be a YAML-formatted nested series (-).

     For more configuration examples and all available options, see the [configuration file options][5].